Sridhaprakash/Custom-wc/README.md

 ccwc -w text.txt
 Output:  58159 test.txt

-**Counting Characters (-m option):**
-Description: Counts the number of characters in the specified text file.
-If the current locale does not support multibyte characters, this will match the -c option.
-Usage:
-bash
-ccwc -m text.txt
-Output:  339120 test.txt

 **Default Options (Equivalent to -c, -l, -w):**
 Description: When no options are provided, the command is equivalent to using -c, -l, and -w together.
 Usage:
 bash
 ccwc text.txt
 Output:  7137   58159  341836 test.txt

-**Reading from Standard Input:**
-Description: Supports reading from standard input if no filename is specified.
-This allows using the command in a pipeline.
-Usage:
-bash
-cat text.txt | ccwc -l
-Output:  7137

 # How it Works:
 **Command Line Arguments:**